 Check Your Car for a Defect

 If you’re not sure if your car has been recalled, look it up on the NHTSA recall site.
 You can look up your vehicle, various components, and even equipment like car seats for recent recalls.
 Check your car for a recall as soon as possible—as long as it is recent enough, your manufacturer should resolve the defect quickly for no charge.
 You can also call the toll-free Auto Safety Hotline: (888) 327-4236.

 If You’ve Been Injured by a Recalled Vehicle

-Manufacturers are subject to strict liability laws-meaning if you were injured by a defective vehicle, our Florida auto defect attorneys would be able to help you file a claim for your injuries.
+Manufacturers are subject to strict liability laws, meaning if you were injured by a defective vehicle, our Florida auto defect attorneys would be able to help you file a claim for your injuries.
 The doctrine of strict liability means you do not need to prove negligence in order to have a valid case.
 You simply need to have been injured by an unsafe product.

 Our experienced attorneys at The Ferraro Law Firm, P.A. have handled countless cases involving defective products and defective automobiles.
-Since 1985, our thorough investigations and relentless pursuit of justice has resulted in billions in verdicts and settlements.
-We've won numerous honors for our work, including inclusion in Florida Super Lawyers® and the Multi-Million Dollar Advocates Forum®.
+Since 1985, our thorough investigations and relentless pursuit of justice have resulted in billions in verdicts and settlements.
+We’ve won numerous honors for our work, including inclusion in Florida Super Lawyers® and the Multi-Million Dollar Advocates Forum®.

 Find out if you have a case: Call (888) 554-2030 today to speak with Florida auto defect injury lawyers at The Ferraro Law Firm.